 Regulation 4ter

-Protection and Safeguarding of human remains and [objects and sites of an archaeological or historical nature][Underwater Cultural Heritage] and cultural [rights or] interests
+Protection and Safeguarding of human remains and [objects and sites of an archaeological or historical nature][Underwater Cultural Heritage] [and cultural rights or interests]

-1. [Objects and sites of an archaeological or historical nature] [Underwater Cultural Heritage] shall be protected and preserved for the benefit of humankind as a whole, in accordance with articles 149 and 303 of the Convention [and other rules of international law not incompatible with the Convention, including the 2001 UNESCO Convention on Underwater Cultural Heritage].
+1. [Objects and sites of an archaeological or historical nature] [Underwater Cultural Heritage] shall be protected and preserved for the benefit of humankind as a whole, in accordance with articles 149 and 303 of the Convention [and other rules of international law not incompatible with the Convention, including the UNESCO Convention on the Protection of the Underwater Cultural Heritage].

 2. Proper respect shall be given to all human remains [and venerated sites] in the Area.

 [2 bis.
-Exploitation activities in the Area shall be conducted in a way that ensures the respect, promotion, and consideration of cultural [rights or] interests, [including the rights of Indigenous Peoples or of, as appropriate, local communities,] as well as the relevant traditional knowledge of these Indigenous Peoples and local communities.]
+Exploitation activities in the Area shall be conducted in a way that ensures the respect, promotion, and consideration of [cultural rights or interests, including the rights of Indigenous Peoples or of, as appropriate, local communities, as well as the relevant traditional knowledge of these Indigenous Peoples and local communities] [Underwater Cultural Heritage].]

-3. In carrying out its responsibility to protect and safeguard [objects and sites of an archaeological or historical nature][underwater cultural heritage] and cultural [rights or] interests and to accord proper respect to human remains [and venerated sites] in the Area, the [Legal and Technical Commission][Council] may establish an Advisory Group of Experts [on Cultural Matters] composed of xx experts that have appropriate qualifications for the various fields of expertise needed, such as international law experts, archaeologists, archaeological surveyors, historians, experts on the knowledge and rights of Indigenous Peoples and of local communities, and UNESCO experts.
-[The Advisory Group of Experts shall have a minimum of seven experts nominated from the seven United Nations-recognized sociocultural Indigenous regions.]
-The Advisory Group of Experts shall [assist the Council and the Legal and Technical Commission][advise the Legal and Technical Commission] on all matters relating to [objects and sites of an archaeological or historical nature][underwater cultural heritage] and cultural [rights or] interests, human remains [and venerated sites] under these Regulations and liaise with relevant Stakeholders as appropriate, including Indigenous Peoples and local communities.
+3. In carrying out its responsibility to protect and safeguard [objects and sites of an archaeological or historical nature][underwater cultural heritage] and [cultural rights or interests] and to accord proper respect to human remains [and venerated sites] in the Area, the [Legal and Technical Commission][Council] may establish a roster of experts on cultural matters composed of xx experts that have appropriate qualifications for the various fields of expertise needed, such as international law experts, archaeologists, archaeological surveyors, historians, experts on the traditional knowledge [and rights] of Indigenous Peoples and of local communities, and UNESCO experts.
+The roster of experts shall have a minimum of seven experts nominated from the seven United Nations-recognized Indigenous sociocultural regions, who shall be consulted on all matters involving [cultural rights or interests of] Indigenous Peoples.
+The roster of experts shall [assist the Council and the Legal and Technical Commission][advise the Legal and Technical Commission] on all matters relating to [objects and sites of an archaeological or historical nature][underwater cultural heritage] [ cultural rights or interests], human remains [and venerated sites] under these Regulations and liaise with relevant Stakeholders as appropriate, including Indigenous Peoples and local communities.